caniko/BiKiPy/documentation/source/behaviour/radial_maze/y_maze.rst

 ======
 From a technical perspective, we can define Y-Maze as a radial maze with three arms.
 This makes the application very applicable to radial mazes of higher order.

 The center of the y-maze is an equilateral triangle, while the arms are parallelograms.
-These areas can be defined using the :code:`bikipy.perimter` module for further analysis with the package.
+Each area is defined as a :code:`bikipy.perimeter`.

 .. note::
-    As with other radial mazes, the perimeters of the y-maze is most accurately defined using :code:`bikipy.perimter.radial_arm_maze.generate_radial_arm_maze_arm_perimeters` function.
+    As with other radial mazes, the perimeters of the y-maze is most accurately defined by using the :code:`bikipy.perimeter.radial_maze.generate_radial_maze_perimeters` function.

 Analysis
 ========